This post may contain affiliate links. Read the full disclosure

 Although you can have a lot of fun in Budapest in winter, sometimes you will need something to warm you up.

 Although it has become quite touristic recently, you can still enjoy the atmosphere with beautiful festive lights and great food.

 If you are looking for a fascinating hotel in Budapest, don’t miss out on the Aria Hotel near the Basilica, which was recently voted as one of the most beautiful hotels in Europe.

 -Gábor from Surfing the Planet

-Families love visiting Austria for Christmas ski holidays.
+Families love visiting Austria for the Christmas ski holidays.
 The village of Alpbach near Innsbruck is especially popular among those looking for a magical white Christmas in a quaint Alpine village atmosphere.

 Alpbach has been named the prettiest village in Austria more than once.
 One of the reasons is that all buildings must be constructed in the same style with stone at the bottom and wood at the top.

 Together with a mountain backdrop and festive Christmas decorations, Alpbach is a winter wonderland at Christmas.

 Even if there’s no fresh snow in the village, families are guaranteed a white Christmas on the slopes of the Ski Jewel Alpbachtal Wildschönau.
 There are a variety of blue and red runs to keep all members of the family happy.

 Imagine sipping on a hot drink while listening to local musicians playing Christmas carols, going on a hike by torchlight, or attending Christmas Eve Mass in the church at the centre of the village.